 2. Get to the point with an explanation

-Instead, start with these 19 words and make your feedback 40% more effective:
+Instead, start with these 19 simple words and make your feedback 40% more effective:

 “I’m giving you these comments because I have very high expectations and I know that you can reach them.”

-You are saying, “I believe in you”, and “We can do this”, people will accept being challenged directly if you show that you care about them and are including them.
+As a result, you are now saying, “I believe in you”, and “We can do this”.
+Therefore, people will accept being challenged directly if you show that you care about them and are including them.

-Level the playing field and get off your high horse, we can all improve and saying that will help your employee feel less threatened by the feedback.
+It’s difficult but level the playing field and get off your high horse.
+That is to say, we can all improve.
+Therefore, acknowledging that will help your tutor feel less threatened by the feedback.